IT21228612/ToDo-App---Android/README.md

 # Todo Android App

-An Android application that keeps the list of To-do items added by user.
-User can add, delete, edit and check mark To-do as complete.
+This Android application, written in **Java** and developed using **Android Studio**, allows users to manage a list of To-do items.
+Users can add, delete, edit, and mark To-do items as complete.

+Each To-do item consists of:
+- **Name**: The title of the task.
+- **Description**: Details about the task.
+- **Deadline**: The due date for completing the task.
+- **Priority**: The importance level of the task (e.g., High, Medium, Low).

+## How to Start the App:
+1. Download and open this project in Android Studio.
+2. Sync the project with Gradle files.
+3. Build the project.
+4. Run the project on your mobile device or in the emulator.
+5. To run the project on your mobile device, first connect your mobile to your computer and ensure it's discoverable in Android Studio.

 ## Shots from App